nidebr/as-stats-docker/README.md

 AS-Stats Docker
 ===============

-A tool writed by Manuel Kasper <mk@neon1.net> for Monzoon Networks AG.
+A tool writted by Manuel Kasper <mk@neon1.net> for Monzoon Networks AG.

 This tool generate per-AS traffic graphs from NetFlow/sFlow records.